 I’m a PhD student studying natural language processing (NLP), structuring data modeling and graphs.
 One of my reasons for choosing an internship with Dataminr is the close alignment between my research areas and the research at Dataminr.
 My mentors helped me pick a project that aligns well with both.
 While my past work in NLP and graphs—especially with modeling noisy text—has helped me have a solid foundation for approaching the project, I have also been able to explore some exciting new directions in my work.

-Lizeth Anaya-Ojeda is a Marketing Communications Intern at Dataminr.
-She’s a rising senior at New Mexico Institute of Mining and Technology in Socorro, New Mexico, where she studies technical communication with a concentration in computer science.
+Lizeth Anaya-Ojeda is an Associate Digital Content Strategist (and former Marketing Communications intern) at Dataminr.
+She earned a bachelor of science from New Mexico Institute of Mining and Technology in Socorro, New Mexico, where she studied technical communication with a concentration in computer science.
 Lizeth enjoys traveling, kayaking on Lady Bird Lake, and learning new programming languages.